nolan-h-hamilton/Consenrich/docs/source/examples.rst

   :class: tip
   :collapsible: closed

-  For histone modifications such as H3K9me3 (heterochromatin), H3K27me3 (polycomb repression), and MNase-seq (nucleosome occupancy), consider setting ``observationParams.useALV: true``
+  When targeting signals associated with *heterochromatin/repression* (e.g., H3K9me3 ChIP-seq/CUT&RUN, H3K27me3 ChIP-seq/CUT&RUN, MNase-seq), consider setting ``observationParams.useALV: true``

-  This may prove consequential for high-resolution estimation and peak calling if detrending alone is insufficient to prevent the respective signals being attributed to noise.
+  This prevents real signal being from being attributed to noise and may be consequential for higher-resolution analyses.

 We save the following YAML configuration as ``CnR_H3K27me3.yaml``.